Whey Supplementation Helps with Weight Loss.

 - Whey may increase weight loss.
 One study looked at 31 postmenopausal females who were placed on a diet higher in WP or carbohydrates.
 The research showed that replacing part of your calories with WP caused weight loss of about 8 pounds while increasing lean muscle mass.
 This is significant because more lean body mass means more calories burned.

-The bottom line is that WP promotes muscle retention and satiety even though it may not be superior to casein.
-WP is a good addition to your nutrition as you try to loose weight because of its superior bioavailability.
+The bottom line: Whey protein promotes muscle retention and satiety even though it may not be superior to casein.
+WP is a good addition to your nutrition as you try to lose weight because of its superior bioavailability.
 I recommend that you eat food, but if you have to delay or skip a meal, a protein shake is a good way to bridge the gap until you get to your next meal or snack.